kgorman/ASP_base/README.md

 5. **Deploy and monitor** with the unified CLI tools

 This template provides everything you need to build robust, production-ready stream processing applications on MongoDB Atlas.

+---

+## Project Attribution

+This project was primarily generated using AI assistance
+Human review and modifications applied